alphapoint/slate/source/index.html.md

 ## Revised Calls 3.5.0

-Support for additional fields have been added to the following requests:
+Support for additional fields has been added to the following requests:

  * GetAllDepositTickets
  * GetAllWithdrawTickets